kongali1720/kongali-security/README.md

 The maintainers are not responsible for misuse of the software.

-Users must ensure that they have appropriate authorization before analyzing systems, networks, domains, or data.
+Users must ensure that they have appropriate authorization before analyzing systems, networks, domains, files, or data.

-Always comply with applicable laws, regulations, contracts, and organizational security policies.
+Always comply with applicable laws, regulations, contracts, terms of service, and organizational security policies.

 ---